The Official Website of The Pennsylvania Interscholastic Athletic Association - District IV

 Format

 The first priority is to make sure players from the same team are in different brackets (top or bottom).
 If one player is seeded in the top then the other will be placed in the bottom as close to where they should be seeded.
 Same if they are seeded in the bottom the other player will be placed in the top.
-To determine the seeds the following point system will be used.

-Add up the three areas and get your total points.
-We will seed the top 8 players by points.
-If we need preliminary matches to get down to 32 entries, they will be the lowest point totals.
+We will seed the top 8 players.
+If we have more than 16 entries, we will add matches.
 As many pairs of players to make the brackets work.
 The rest of the players will be filled in by a random draw.
 The top bracket will be filled in from the top down, and the bottom bracket from the bottom up.
 Again, players from the same team will be placed in opposite brackets.
 If we have an individual that their school does not have a team and does not have a record, they will be seeded by the District Tennis committee.

-The District chairman may make adjustments if need be.
+The first priority is to make sure teams from the same school are in different brackets (top or bottom).
+If one team is seeded in the top then the other will be placed in the bottom.
+Same if they are seeded in the bottom the other team will be placed in the top.
+We will seed the top 8 teams.
+If we have more than 16 entries, we will add matches.
+As many pairs of teams to make the brackets work.
+The rest of the teams will be filled in by a random draw.
+The top bracket will be filled in from the top down, and the bottom bracket from the bottom up.
+Again, teams from the same school will be placed in opposite brackets.
+If we have a team that their school does not have a tennis team and does not have a record, they will be seeded by the District Tennis committee.

-Format for the Singles and Doubles Tournament
+Singles and Doubles Tournament Format

 • Preliminary matches (if necessary) will play a 10 game Pro Set with regular scoring, and regular tiebreaker at 10 games each.